davemenninger/lrrr/Readme.markdown

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-# Roadmap
+## Roadmap

 * ~~Add simplest authentication~~
 * ~~move authentication routes into own controller~~
 * ~~create login page ( post )~~
 * ~~connect authentication to external database ( mongo )~~
 * wait for November 18th, 2014 for mongolab to upgrade default version to 2.6, argh!
-* create authentication plugin
+* fix travis hack after travis upgrades default mongodb version to 2.6
 * make authentication more secure ( hash, salt )
 * tests for authentication
 * add authorization ( logged in user can see some things, but not others )